ai/size-limit/README.md

    **creates an empty webpack** project Then, it adds your library as a dependency to the project and calculates the real cost of your libraries, including all dependencies and webpack’s polyfills.
-   Size Limit doesn’t run webpack for application, which already have JS bundle.
+   Size Limit doesn’t run webpack for application, which already has JS bundle.
-2. Size Limit compare current machine performance with low-price Android devices to calculate **CPU throttling rate**.
+2. Size Limit compare current machine performance with low-priced Android devices to calculate **CPU throttling rate**.
-3. To be really specific, Size Limit runs **headless Chrome** with CPU throttling rate.
-Then it loads your JS code there and track the time using by Chrome to compile and execute JS.
+3. To be specific, Size Limit runs **headless Chrome** with CPU throttling rate.
+Then it loads your JS code there and tracks the time using by Chrome to compile and execute JS.

 ## Usage for Applications and Big Libraries

-This guide if for 2 use cases:
+This guide is for two use cases:

 * Application with bundler (like webpack or Parcel).
 Any React or Vue.js application is this use case.